Dr. Ibrahim Abraham

 Biography

-Ibrahim joined Federation University in 2023 as a Lecturer in Sociology, after four years as the Hans Mol Research Fellow in Religion and the Social Sciences in the Humanities Research Centre of the Australian National University, Canberra, from 2018-2022, where he also convened the Herbert & Valmae Freilich Project for the Study of Bigotry in 2019-2020.
+Ibrahim joined Federation University in 2023 as a Lecturer in Sociology, after four years as the Hans Mol Research Fellow in Religion and the Social Sciences at the Australian National University, from 2018-2022, where he also convened the Freilich Project for the Study of Bigotry in 2019-2020.
 He remains affiliated with the ANU as an Honorary Senior Lecturer.
-Prior to joining the ANU, Ibrahim was a Research Fellow in the Faculty of Social Sciences of the University of Helsinki, Finland, from 2013-2018, carrying out research in South Africa, and in the Centre for Dialogue at La Trobe University, Melbourne, from 2012-2013, carrying out research in Australia’s multicultural communities.
-He received his PhD in sociology from the University of Bristol, UK, in 2012.
+Prior to joining the ANU, Ibrahim was a researcher at the University of Helsinki, from 2013-2018, and La Trobe University, from 2012-2013.
+He received his PhD in sociology from the University of Bristol in 2012.

 Areas of expertise

-Ibrahim is an expert on the social scientific study of religion, particularly contemporary Christianity and Islam, as well as the social scientific study of music and popular culture, especially forms of creative self-expression that intersect with questions of religious, ethnic and sexual identity.
-He is also an expert on qualitative research practices, and an expert on contemporary South Africa.
+Ibrahim is an expert on the sociology of religion, especially contemporary Christianity and Islam, as well as the sociology of contemporary culture.
+He is also an expert on contemporary South Africa.

 Research interests